jennymaeleidig/pico-dragoon/README.md

 My interpretation of Panzer Dragoon Mini for the Sega Game Gear implemented in pico-8.

+Panzer Dragoon Mini was never released in the United States.
+In order to bring this game to a larger audience, I am working to port the game to the pico8 ecosystem to allow for broader access.

 ## Setup
 * Clone Repo into `/carts` directory
 * Load `pico-dragoon-mini.p8` file in pico.